A New Interpretation of Biblical Election and Predestination Showing Why God Only Chose Some

 Article is below, and here is a link to a video covering this article:

 NOTE: the footnotes on this page are damaged, they will be fixed in the future.
 The PDF COPY is the up-to-date copy.
 Also, the video above contains a copy of the paper that has an older portion for sections 1 and 2.
+So, in other words, the PDF is the fully up-to-date copy.

 A new theological interpretation of Calvinist unconditional election and predestination theology is developed, answering the long-standing question of why God chose some, rather than all.
 The word “foreknowledge” is typically believed to denote future knowledge about the nature of the human in physical reality (in chronological terms, God having awareness of the human soul at all times, including times future from its origination-point), but I will find that “foreknowledge” originally meant initial knowledge of the soul, the moment of its creation.
 Further, Romans 8:28-30 and 1 Peter 1:2 are focused on to show that the specific mechanics of what the word “foreknowledge” involves in Scripture reveal that God had awareness of all human souls after they were created but also before God elected souls.
 This pre-election knowledge of the soul God had can indicate why God only could choose some, rather than all souls, and the vexing centuries-old question of Calvinist unconditional election finally has an answer.